To answer the question, let’s start with a definition of cart abandonment from Webopedia:

 Timely help from customer services can be enough to answer customer questions and help them through the purchase process.

-Even if customers don’t return to complete a purchase, finding out why can help retailers to reduce future abandonment rates.
+Even if customers don’t return to complete a purchase, finding out why they abandoned can help retailers to reduce future abandonment rates.

 Graham Charlton is Editor in Chief at SaleCycle.
 He's been covering ecommerce and digital marketing for more than a decade, having previously written reports and articles for Econsultancy.
 ClickZ, Search Engine Watch and more.